aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-documents/_index.md

 ---
 ## **Save an SVG document**

 Most of the tasks, you need to perform,  require saving a document.
-Once you load the existing file or create an SVG document from scratch you are able to save your changes by using the one of **[SVGDocument.Save()](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument/methods/save/index)** methods.
-There are overloaded methods that allow saving a document to a file, stream, or Url.
+Once you load the existing file or create an SVG document from scratch, you can save your changes using one of **[SVGDocument.Save()](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument/methods/save/index)** methods.
+There are overloaded methods that allow saving SVG to a file, a stream, or a Url.

 In this chapter, we review the SVG documents saving to the same format.
 You find out how to save your SVG file using **Save()** methods of the **[SVGDocument](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument)** class.
 Moreover, Aspose.SVG for .NET provides the **[IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage)** interface that allows save SVG documents with resources to streams and manage them.

 The scenarios of converting and rendering SVG to other formats are viewed in the **[How to Convert SVG Files](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/)** section.

 {{% alert color="primary" %}}

-You can try to convert SVG documents to a variety of other formats with our [Free online SVG converter](https://products.aspose.app/svg/conversion).
+You can try to convert SVG documents to various other formats with our [Free online SVG converter](https://products.aspose.app/svg/conversion).

 {{% /alert %}}